schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Maroon Assembly

-A nonsense political science teacher satisfys at a assembly room.
+A nonsense political science teacher satisfys at an assembly room.

 ## Shaker Adaptation